Annual update of electoral register

 The Electoral Registration Officer has a duty to carry out an annual canvass.
 The canvass takes place in order to maintain an up-to-date electoral register and to ensure that all individuals in a household, who are eligible to vote, are registered to do so in any forthcoming elections or referendums.
 To do this, we are required by law to make contact with every residential property in West Suffolk.

-This year, the canvass will be following a reformed process with more emphasis on contact by electronic means where possible.
+The canvass will follow a reformed process with more emphasis on contact by electronic means where possible.

-We will be making initial contacts via email and SMS where these contact details are available to us from Monday 6 July 2020.
+We will be making initial contacts via email and SMS, where these contact details are available to us, from Monday 24 July 2023.

 Please remember – if you are not registered to vote, you cannot take part in any elections or referendums.